Astra-Alliance/astra-alliance.github.io/_posts/2015-09-23-astra-nqt-enhancement-2015-16.md

 Not only will all Astra NQTs who attend this event be given a coveted __Astra stress ball__, they will also be provided with practical tools and tips to help manage the inevitable stresses of the first year of 'proper' teaching.

 Building on the 'mindfulness' and well-being work of psychologists such as Emma Judge, facilitators will be on hand to help NQTs build resilience and grow self-awareness when dealing with stressful situations.
-Techniques for effective time management and personal organisation will also be covered, as well as key tips such as how to manage marking, prioritise and learning how to say 'no'!</td>
+Techniques for effective time management and personal organisation will also be covered, as well as key tips such as how to manage marking, prioritise and learning how to say 'no'!

 ##SESSION THREE: VOICE COACHING
 ####8th December 2015 from 4.15-5.30pm at Dr Challoner's Grammar School (HP6 5HA)